elliscode/arduino-alarm-clock/README.md

 ## What this does

-- **Does not require RTC** since it synchronizes with the internet every hour
 - Makes your arduino into an alarm clock
 - Plays an alarm off of analog pin 3
 - Synchronizes with daylight savings time automatically